Training and

 Revolutionizing Physical Therapy, one success story at a time.

-This isn’t your ordinary “online consultation” where you talk to a PT and get advice with some basic exercises.
+This isn’t just another “online consultation” where you chat with a PT and get sent a few generic exercises.

 FOUNDATION